 Prospective 16 year olds may ONLY officially GED test if under the jurisdiction of the Department of Juvenile Justice (DJJ) or a court order letter must be sent into the state GED office in Columbia.

-In addition to the Verification of Withdrawal form, the Underage Form and Authorization of Release Form must be signed by both prospective student and legal guardian.
+In addition to the Verification of Withdrawal form, the Underage Form and Authorization of Release Form must be signed by both the prospective student and their legal guardian.

 Once the underage documents are processed, prospective 16 & 17 year old students and their legal guardian must schedule a meeting with the Director of HCS Adult Education for approval into the program.